PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 mutation, conditional shape reconciliation, arguments, order, and following affine cleanup are unchanged.
 Result retention therefore adds no scan, copy, aggregation, or control dependency.

+Core cleanup, conditional layout pass-set 2, and very-late residual-affine cleanup each contain the same raw dead-operator prune followed immediately by static-shape reconciliation.
+The six result dictionaries are discarded, and the pair has no shared GraphIndex contract.

+Strict characterization selects a two-pass-only indexed owner.
+It must reuse one `ModelIRGraphIndex`, preserve the exact legacy graph and tensor mutation, and return only `removed_dead_operators` plus `reconciled_static_tensor_shapes`.
+The three direct results are selected as unconsumed `_core_cleanup_prune_reconcile_stats`, `_layout_pass_set_2_prune_reconcile_stats`, and `_very_late_prune_reconcile_stats`.
+Dynamic reshape and fixed-point retries are explicitly outside this owner's contract.